-With our choice of the scaling factor $(a^{d-4}/g^2)^{1/2}$, the generating function for scaled plaquette field correlations is finite, uniformly in $a\in(0,1]$.
+With our choice of the scaling factor $[(a^{d-4}/g^2)^{1/2}]$, the generating function for scaled plaquette field correlations is finite, uniformly in $a\in(0,1]$.
 It may seem surprising that the generating function is pointwise bounded.
 However, it is known that a similar phenomenon occurs in the case of a free massless or massive scalar field in $d=3,4$.
-Namely, as analyzed in \cite{MP2}, if instead of the given physical field $\phi^u(x)$, we use a locally scaled field $\phi(x)\simeq a^{(d-2)/2}\phi^u(x)$, then the $r$–point correlation function for the scaled $\phi$ fields is bounded pointwise, uniformly in $a\in(0,1]$.
+Namely, as analyzed in Ref. \cite{MP2}, if instead of the given physical field $\phi^u(x)$, we use a locally scaled field $\phi(x)\simeq a^{(d-2)/2}\phi^u(x)$, then the $r$–point correlation for the scaled $\phi$ fields is bounded pointwise, uniformly in $a\in(0,1]$.
 No smearing by a smooth test function is needed to achieve boundedness!
-We give more details regarding the properties of scalar fields in the Appendix.

-\begin{rema}\lb{remanew1} We can also define other plaquette fields and their associated scaled fields.
-For instance, we can also work with the field and the associated fields given by $\tr S_{\mu\nu}(x)\,\equiv\,a^d\tr{\mathcal H}_{\mu\nu}(x)$.
+We give more details regarding the properties of scalar fields in Appendix A. \begin{rema}\lb{remanew1} We can also define other plaquette fields and their associated scaled fields.
+For instance, we can also work with the field and the associated scaled fields given by $\tr S_{\mu\nu}(x)\,\equiv\,a^d\,\tr{\mathcal H}_{\mu\nu}(x)$.
 The results and proofs obtained below for the generating function of correlations of the scaled field $\tr M_{\mu\nu}(x)$ carry over to $\tr S_{\mu\nu}(x)$. \end{rema}

 The $r$-plaquette scaled field generating function, associated with the field of Eq. (\ref{Mmunu}), is defined by